andreasfrom/space-vectors/README.md

 # Space Vectors

-A collection of functions and a parser bundled with a repl to enable faster calculations on vectors, lines and planes in space.
+A collection of functions and a parser bundled with a GUI to enable faster calculations on vectors, lines and planes in space.

 ## Sample session
 ![Using the Space Vectors command line](spacevectorssample.png)

+(Picture of the GUI is underway)

 ## Supported functions
 ### Vectors